Defending vs BB Check-Raise on Paired Flops

 Whether UTG or BTN, the preflop raiser’s response to a 55% pot check-raise at 40bb looks quite similar to their response at 100bb:

-The most notable difference is more three-betting when the flop contains a small pair and on AAx flops.
-The bettor now also has more incentive to three-bet boards where open-ended straight draws are possible.
+The most notable difference is more 3-betting when the flop contains a small pair and on AAX flops.
+The bettor now also has more incentive to 3-bet boards where open-ended straight draws are possible.
 The following charts show BB’s response to a 20% c-bet on paired flops:

 You can see that it’s heavy on thin value/protection—even AK and AQ fall in this category, as they will call if BB shoves (BB has a lot of medium pairs and a few dominated semi-bluffs in their own range, and AK/AQ block their most prevalent combos of trips).
 There are very few bluffs because even the strong hands UTG raises are not purely for value but benefit a good deal from fold equity.

-Three-betting on AAx boards is also driven by charging and/or denying equity to draws.
-UTG does most of their three-betting on boards featuring flush draws or broadway straight draws:
+3-betting on AAX boards is also driven by charging and/or denying equity to draws.
+UTG does most of their 3-betting on boards featuring flush draws or broadway straight draws:

-In fact, GTO Wizard prefers smaller bet sizes on AAx flops, where both players have a lot of trips.
-The three-betting strategy remains similar, however.
+In fact, the solver prefers smaller bet sizes on AAX flops, where both players have a lot of trips.
+The 3-betting strategy remains similar, however.
 This is UTG’s response following a 33% pot continuation bet and 33% pot raise, with the usual caveat that smaller raises call for slightly more aggressive responses:

 Shallow Stacks